-A recommendation on folic acid supplementation published by the National Research and Development Centre for Welfare and Health STAKES in 1999 was approximately the same as the present recommendation.6
+A recommendation on folic acid supplementation published by the National Research and Development Centre for Welfare and Health STAKES in 1999 was approximately the same as the present recommendation.4

 Fortification of food products with folic acid was not considered justifiable in Finland (STM 1995).

-Fortification of food products with folic acid has been monitored by the National Food Agency with the support of the Ministry of Social Affairs and Health and under the direction of a broad-based group of experts.
-The report of the expert group, published in December 2001, did not recommend fortification of basic food products with folic acid.7
+Fortification of food products with folic acid has been monitored by the Finnish Food Safety Authority (previously National Food Agency) with the support of the Ministry of Social Affairs and Health and under the direction of a broad-based group of experts.
+The report of the expert group, published in December 2001, did not recommend fortification of basic food products with folic acid.5